dougeby/IntuneDocs/InTuneDocs/deploy-use/manage-windows-pcs-with-microsoft-intune.md

 When you use the Intune client software to manage Windows PCs, you can use only the policies shown under the **Computer Management** section.

-Intune manages Windows PCs using policies, similar to how Windows Server Active Directory Domain Services (AD DS) Group Policy Objects (GPOs) do.
-If you manage Active Directory domain-joined computers with Intune, [ensure that Intune policies do not conflict with other GPOs](https://docs.microsoft.com/intune/deploy-use/resolve-gpo-and-microsoft-intune-policy-conflicts) used in your organization.
+Intune manages Windows PCs using policies, similar to how Windows Server Active Directory Domain Services /intune-classic/deploy-use/resolve-gpo-and-microsoft-intune-policy-conflicts) used in your organization.
 To read more, see [Group Policy for beginners](https://technet.microsoft.com/library/hh147307.aspx).

   ![Select template for new Windows PC policy](../media/select-template-for-pc-policy.png)